 Because of many things, Woodbury - Calais is a very good place for families to consider.
 With an enviable combination of good schools, low crime, college-educated neighbors who tend to support education because of their own experiences, and a high rate of home ownership in predominantly single-family properties, Woodbury - Calais really has some of the features that families look for when choosing a good community to raise children.
 Is Woodbury - Calais perfect?
 Of course not, and if you like frenetic nightlife, it will be far from your cup of tea.
 But overall this is a solid community, with many things to recommend it as a family-friendly place to live.

 The people who call Woodbury - Calais home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Woodbury - Calais residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Woodbury - Calais include English, Irish, German, Italian, and Scottish.
+Important ancestries of people in Woodbury - Calais include English, Irish, German, Italian, and French Canadian.

 The most common language spoken in Woodbury - Calais is English.
 Other important languages spoken here include Italian and Polish.